-A student desiring to change his/her housing status, i.e., a student desiring to change from resident to commuter status, may do so by completing a Request to Change Housing Status Form, available in the Student Life & Learning Office.
-The request to change status must be approved by the Office of Residence Life, or designee, before the change is official.
+A student desiring to change his/her housing status, i.e., a student desiring to change from resident to commuter status, may do so by completing a Student Status Change Form, available on my.gcc.edu The request to change status must be approved by the Office of Residence Life before the change is official.
 Students are encouraged not to make changes in their housing arrangements until the request has been officially approved.